circuitnet/CircuitNet/README.md

 ```
 Change the configure to fit your file path and hyper-parameter in [config.py](utils/configs.py).

-More information about the dataset can be accessed from our [web page] (https://circuitnet.github.io/).
+More information about the dataset can be accessed from our [web page](https://circuitnet.github.io/).

 ## Prerequisites